mattmassicotte/Jot/README.md

 In fact, I've only gotten around to implementing `ES256`, because that's what I needed.
 But, it's "easy" to use CryptoKit do to this, and if you need something else open up an issue and we can get it going.

+This all came from work supporting DPoP as part of OAuth 2.1 in [OAuthenticator](https://github.com/ChimeHQ/OAuthenticator).

 ## Integration

 ```swift